MagicInsider/Improving_Deep_Neural_Networks_final_TF2_implementation/README.md

 brew install graphviz

 main.py - setting and performing single experiment as well as series of experiments.
-Models and results saved to individual directories. review.py - plotting graphs for training results.
-Move models folders to /review directory predict.py - loading trained model and making prediction on user's image from /images directory
+Models and results saved to individual directories

+review.py - plotting graphs for training results.
+Move models folders to /review directory

+predict.py - loading trained model and making prediction on user's image from /images directory

 May the Force be with you!